 Buy it: $30, Amazon.com

 More, more, more!
-That pretty much describes your now very-busy baby: more mobile, more vocal and more curious than ever.
+That pretty much describes your now very-busy toddler: They're more mobile, more vocal and more curious than ever.
 Here are the top toys that’ll keep your new toddler learning and growing all day through play.